indigo-dc/synergy-doc/doc/admin.md

 ### synergycli list

-This command returns the list of managers that are being used by the synergy service.
+This command returns the list of managers that have been deployed in the synergy service.

 E.g.: